-Implementation reports are due one month before the implementation phase of the project is completed.
+Implementation reports are due 10 days after the implementation phase of the project is completed.
 The implementation report is a companion document to the project-specific technology transfer (T2) plan.
 The project-specific T2 plan is a guide to plan and executive activities during the implementation phase; whereas the implementation report is a report out of such activities.
 The implementation report shall give a complete description of and developed products from the education, technology transfer, and workforce development activities that were executed during the implementation phase.
-More information on specific requirements and a standard template will be provided shortly.
+More information on specific requirements and instructions are included in the template below.